Kazelove/kazelove.github.io/_posts/2014-02-17-firstpost.md

 ---
 {% include JB/setup %}

-## Starting Post
+## My Starting Post

-More coming soon..
+* More coming soon..
-Content will be added!!!
+* Content will be added!!!
-This site will be updated every three hrs or else I will allow demons to whip me until its right!
+* This site will be updated every three hrs or else I will allow demons to whip me until it is made right!

 Yeah sorry about this but in every site setup we have it.

 I do hope to post content.
 I don't expect it to be loved by all.

 Well heres to getting started.